 In the US, more than a quarter of respondents to a recent survey by Bibby Financial Services said they were paid late; a quarter said they were unable to recover money owed at all.

-Big companies depend on a vibrant, healthy Supply Chain, but late payment causes suppliers to lose confidence in that relationship or, at the worse, fold.
-When word got out that “Toys R Us” was in trouble before Christmas 2017, many suppliers stopped shipping products or demanded cash on delivery at the busiest time of the retailer’s year.
+Big companies depend on a vibrant, healthy supply chain, but late payment causes suppliers to lose confidence in that relationship or, at the worse, fold.

-Supply Chain Finance is much more efficient and much cheaper than other forms of finance, such as taking on debt.
-By leveraging the strong credit rating of the corporate buyer, suppliers gets access to their cash at ultra-low rates, enabling non-investment-grade suppliers to benefit from investment-grade financing rates.
+Working capital finance is much more efficient and much cheaper than other forms of finance, such as taking on debt.
+By leveraging the strong credit rating of the corporate buyer, suppliers gain access to their cash at ultra-low rates, enabling non-investment-grade suppliers to benefit from investment-grade financing rates.
 At Greensill, a leading supplier of structured finance solutions including Supply Chain Finance, rates are around 1 percent.

 Greensill keeps the process friction-free, easy to implement and easy to run using the latest technology and, significantly, employing a solution using capital markets.

-The whole process is underpinned by Greensill Bank, the company’s own finance house based in Bremen, Germany, and the world’s first Supply Chain Finance investment fund, which is co-run by Greensill and GAM and currently has more than $3 billion under management.
+The whole process is underpinned by Greensill Bank, the company’s own finance house based in Bremen, Germany, and a suite of supply chain finance funds managed by leading fund managers.

-Supply Chain Finance is nothing new; banks have been offering it since the 1990s.
+Working capital finance is nothing new; banks have been offering a version of it since the 1990s.
 But their appetite to lend has been dampened by new regulation introduced after the financial crisis.
 Since then, banks have had to increase their capital ratios and reduce risk, and many have scaled back their short-term trade finance programmes to only their largest, blue-chip clients and their top-tier suppliers.

-Specialist financial firms like Greensill have changed the game by rolling out new technology that transforms the old Supply Chain Finance processes.
+Specialist financial firms like Greensill have changed the game by rolling out new technology that transforms this into modern working capital finance.

 Now companies can pay their suppliers early via new platforms and software with a click of a mouse.
-It’s transformed Supply Chain Finance into a frictionless process that runs silently in the background to optimise any company’s balance sheet.
+Working capital finance is a frictionless process that runs silently in the background to optimise any company’s balance sheet.

-More big companies are waking up to the benefits of boosting their working capital at the same time as helping their suppliers with Supply Chain Finance.
+More big companies are waking up to the benefits of boosting their working capital at the same time as helping their suppliers with working capital finance.

-Around half the companies in the S&P 500 now use some form of Supply Chain Finance, including household names like Procter & Gamble, Rolls-Royce, Coca-Cola and Vodafone.
+Around half the companies in the S&P 500 now use some form of working capital finance, including household names like Procter & Gamble, Rolls-Royce, Coca-Cola and Vodafone.

-The benefits of Supply Chain Finance are many, whether your company is a supplier, a buyer or has cash to invest.
+The benefits of working capital finance are many, whether your company is a supplier, a buyer or has cash to invest.

-One thing, however, is certain: deploying the tools, technology and techniques of modern Supply Chain Finance will enable your company to unlock its part of that $3.5 trillion of working capital so you can put it to work.
+One thing, however, is certain: deploying the tools, technology and techniques of modern working capital finance will enable your company to unlock its part of that $56 trillion so you can put it to work.